webplatform/docs-wpd/Style_Guide/index.md

 *Specifying fonts

 ==Section headings==
 Generally, follow the same guidelines as for article titles.
 Make your section headings brief but meaningful.
 Again, you want the reader to know what's in the section without having to read the section.
 However, you may want to draw the reader into a section by making the section title enticing, something like "Web standards rock" or "What is localStorage?"

-=start here bubba=

 ==Grammar and spelling conventions==
 We follow the [http://styleguide.yahoo.com/ Yahoo style guide] for language styles.
 Refer to it when you have a spelling, gramatical, or other language query.

 == Common usages ==

-* ''Internet'', not ''internet'', when used as a proper noun, e.g. '''The Internet'''.
-Otherwise, use lower case, e.g. '''Do you think internet marketing is a real degree?'''
+* Use ''Internet'' when used as a proper noun, e.g., '''The Internet'''.
+Otherwise, use lower case, e.g., '''Do you think internet marketing is a real degree?'''
-* ''Web'', not ''web'', when used as a proper noun, e.g. '''The Web'''.
-Otherwise, use lower case, e.g. '''I think CSS is a web-related topic'''
+* Use ''Web'' when used as a proper noun, e.g., '''The Web'''.
+Otherwise, use lower case, e.g., '''I think CSS is a web-related topic.'''
-* ''website'', not ''web site''
+* Use ''website'', not ''web site''.
+Strictly speaking, it's an adjective-noun combination, but common use today (including recent inclusion in the AP Stylebook) is to combine them into a single noun.

 =Code syntax highlight coloring=

 WPD uses the SyntaxHighlight GeSHi extension for syntax highlighting.
 You can find more detailed usage instructions at http://www.mediawiki.org/wiki/Syntaxhighlight.
-The following points should help you so what you need to do quickly, 90% of the time.
+The following points should help you do what you need to do most of the time.

 <ol>
 <li><p>We don't want code terms inside paragraphs colored, just code blocks.</p></li>